sarapohland/parce-nav/README.md

 python navigation/perception/networks/classification/train.py --train_data lunar-nav --output_dir models/lunar-nav/classify/ --train_config models/lunar-nav/classify/train.config --network_file models/lunar-nav/classify/layers.json
 ```

 The argument train_data is used to indicate which dataset should be used to train your classification model, which should be lunar-nav if you are using the default training dataset.
 The argument output_dir is used to define where your trained classification model will be saved.
 (This is `models/lunar-nav/classify` for the default model downloaded in 3a.)
 The arguments network_file and train_config are used to specify the location of your model architecture JSON file (created in 3b) and training parameter config file (created in 3c).
+You can optionally use the use_gpu flag if you want to train your model using a GPU.

 ### 3e.
 Evaluate the classification model